-FORMS THAT MUST BE COMPLETED AND SUBMITTED 27.
-ON THE IBTF WEBSITE UNDER FORMS a) Appendix A- Waiver of Liability
+29. FORMS THAT MUST BE COMPLETED AND SUBMITTED ON THE IBTF WEBSITE UNDER FORMS

+A. Appendix A- Waiver of Liability

-Waiver/Indemnity of Liability: I agree to assume the risk that may occur to me, my child, or my group as a result of participation in an IBTF 2022 Nations Cup and World Technical Baton Twirling Championship event.
-I further agree to indemnify and hold the NBTA ENGLAND FEDERATION, THE BRITISH BATON TWIRLING SPORT ASSOCIATION, the WORLD BATON TWIRLING FEDERATION, the WORLD FEDERATION OF NATIONAL BATON TWIRLING ASSOCIATIONS, and the INTERNATIONAL BATON TWIRLING FEDERATION its agents or employees harmless from any loss they may sustain as a result of injury to me (or my child or my group) as a result of my participation in 2022 IBTF Nations Cup and IBTF World Technical Baton I have read the "Parents/Legal Guardians Twirling Championship event.
-Responsibilities" and as a condition for the organizations listed above acceptance of my child's (or my) entry in 2022 IBTF Nations Cup and 2022 IBTF World Technical Baton Twirling Championship event, I agree to abide by and perform each of the duties that are set forth in the Waiver of Liability statement.
+Waiver/Indemnity of Liability: I agree to assume the risk that may occur to me, my child, or my group as a result of participation in an IBTF 2022 Nations Cup and World Baton Twirling Championship event.
+I further agree to indemnify and hold the NBTA ENGLAND FEDERATION, THE BRITISH BATON TWIRLING SPORT ASSOCIATION, the WORLD BATON TWIRLING FEDERATION, the WORLD FEDERATION OF NATIONAL BATON TWIRLING ASSOCIATIONS, and the INTERNATONAL BATON TWIRLING FEDERATION its agents or employees harmless from any loss they may sustain as a result of injury to me (or my child or my group) as a result of my participation in 2022 IBTF Nations Cup and IBTF World Baton Twirling Championship event.
+I have read the "Parents/Legal Guardians Responsibilities" and as a condition for the organizations listed above acceptance of my child's (or my) entry in 2022 IBTF Nations Cup and 2022 IBTF World Baton Twirling Championship event, I agree to abide by and perform each of the duties that are set forth in the Waiver of Liability statement.